Great Tips on Writing a Senior Thesis

 Here you should indicate and describe the method(s) you have chosen to use.
 They can be as follows:

 Overall, this part of the thesis should comprise information about the methods and materials that were used during the study.
-It is done with the aim to help experienced workers to obtain comparable results from your studies or repeat your work.
+It is done to help experienced workers to obtain comparable results from their studies or repeat their work.

 6. Discussion Section

 This section contains final “sum up” statements.
-When writing conclusion section, ask yourself the following questions:
+When writing the conclusion section, ask yourself the following questions:

-This is the last paragraph of the journal article, which, as a rule, contains acknowledgements of places, people, budgeting, etc.
+This is the last paragraph of the journal article, which, as a rule, contains acknowledgments of places, people, budgeting, etc.